 Tickets issued by the Abbey Medieval Festival Committee (‘The Committee’) are subject to the following conditions:

-Whilst at the Festival, visitors are responsible for the security of their own property.
-All bags may be subject to search and visitors are reminded to not leave bags or packages unattended at any time.
+- Whilst at the Festival, visitors are responsible for the security of their own property.
+Visitors are reminded not to leave bags or packages unattended at any time.

 RESTRICTED & PROHIBITED ITEMS